 - What does reporting look like, to whom, how often and in what format?

-- What about in the next 12 months, the next 5 years?
+- Is there is a need for the next 12 months?
+The next 5 years?

-Constantly asking these questions will ensure that your development team will be effective in addressing all needs and that they will understand what is most important.
+When Developing your Development Director and staff, you should constantly ask these questions.
+This exercise will ensure that your team will be effective in addressing all needs and what is most important.

 If you hire the right employee, set reasonable expectations, communicate effectively, and allow your development staff to have a voice, you will create unparalleled buy-in.

-In order to effectively evaluate performance, you must be on the same team as your employee.
+To effectively evaluate performance, you must be on the same team as your employee.
 Approach them as a partner, with a mindset of working out a plan together.
-This should be a simple four-step process: Strategize, execute, analyze, and adjust.
+This should be a simple four-step process: Strategize, Execute, Analyze, and Adjust.
 Too frequently, I see goals passed down, with no understanding of how those goals are to be met.
 Having a monthly meeting to track progress will prevent small, preventable problems from getting out of control.

 Meet with your development team and review your goals together.
-Collaborate to come up with the best strategy to reach each goal.
+Collaborate on the best strategy to reach each goal.
 This strategy should include things like assigning responsibilities and timelines so that the next steps will be more effective.
 Often this results in a development plan that is created at the end of each fiscal year with a projection of realistic expectations for the coming year.
-If a development plan is well-written and thought out, it should result in an easily trackable monthly chart of incomes/expenses which can be used to report to staff and board.
+A well written and thought out development plan should result in an easily trackable monthly chart of incomes/expenses which can be used to report to staff and board.

-Together you have come up with a plan, now empower your development team to go execute the plan.
+After collaborating and developing a plan, empower your development team to go execute the plan.
 Let it be known that lines of communication are open and that you are available to support them in any way needed.
-Hire the right person for the job and let them do it.
-If you are going to hire someone with no experience because ‘they have a passion for your organization’, please, for the love of goodness, give them some training and don’t expect miracles right away.
+Note: If you are going to hire someone with no experience because ‘they have a passion for your organization’, be sure to give them some training and don’t expect miracles right away.

-Come together to review what worked well and what didn’t.
+Next, come together to review what worked and what didn’t.
 There will be ideas that don’t go the way that you planned – that’s okay!
 Understand that people and ideas need room to succeed and room to fail.
-When something doesn’t go as planned, own it as a team and learn from it.
+When Developing your Development Director, if something doesn’t go as planned, own it as a team and learn from it.

-When your team met to analyze results, you were able to identify what worked well and what didn’t.
-This is the step in which you come together to decide what to do next.
+After your team has analyzed results, it’s time to decide what to do next.
 Maybe you tweak an idea or get some input from a new source.
 Maybe you decide to scrap the idea completely.
 Either way, this is a team-building exercise that promotes communication and collaboration.
-This process should never be about pointing fingers, but rather identifying opportunities to improve.
+This process should never be about pointing fingers, but rather identifying opportunities to improve your development efforts.

-Your employee wants to be successful, both personally, and for your company.
+Your employees want to be successful, both personally, and for your company.
 As the leader of the organization, your responsibility is to be there to support them, plan with them, and hold them accountable.
 When an employee feels like part of a team, they are going to be much more productive and open to suggestions and new ideas.

 Finding the right Development Director may not be easy, but they are out there!
 Find them, challenge them, and support them, and you will see your organization thrive!

-If you need help writing a job description, searching for and interviewing development staff candidates, or training new development staff, Funding For Good is here to help.
+If you need help writing a job description, searching for and interviewing development staff candidates, or Developing your Development Director, Funding For Good is here to help.
 Learn more about our Development Coaching or schedule a Vision Call to talk with us about your current needs.